Roseville Transit Preferred Service Plan

 3. More buses per hour:

-Local routes running every 30 minutes provide frequent and reliable service.
+Most Local routes running every 30 minutes provide frequent and reliable service.

 4. Focused Service Areas: